ssonko/Chordly/README.md

 # Universal Chord → Number System Conversion

-This project defines a system for converting any musical chord notation into number-based notation (Nashville Number System) relative to a given key, while preserving harmonic meaning, chord quality, extensions, alterations, inversions, and bass notes.
+This project defines a system that takes a user input as a string in form o fa song title, part of the lyrics or song writer's name, uses AI to identify the song lyrics, finds the musical chord notation and converts it into number-based notation (Nashville Number System) relative to a given key, while preserving harmonic meaning, chord quality, extensions, alterations, inversions, and bass notes.

 The system must work for all chord types, not only slash chords.